kbrgl/shale-theme/README.md

 # Shale
 Shale is a beautiful, minimal theme for the Fish shell.
-It is based on [clearance](https://github.com/oh-my-fish/theme-clearance)
+It is based on [clearance](https://github.com/oh-my-fish/theme-clearance).

 ![](screenshot.png)

-**Pictured in screenshot: iTerm2 with the Spacegray theme**
+**Pictured in screenshot -> iTerm2 with the Spacegray theme, font is Iosevka Term**

 ## Installation
 ### Using fisher